Skip to content

 Training Emphases: CAPS offers generalist training, however, there are opportunities to develop deeper competency in one of three areas of emphases: trauma-informed treatment, addictive behavior treatment or Dialectal Behavior Therapy (DBT).
 Specific requirements are delineated below.

 • Trauma-Informed Treatment: The CU CARES team recognizes and treats a wide range of trauma (i.e., sexual trauma, developmental trauma, etc.).
-The team conceptualize cases based on the triphasic model developed by Judith Herman.
+The team conceptualizes cases based on the triphasic model developed by Judith Herman.
 Team members provide individual counseling as well as lead groups aimed at processing trauma.
 Examples of past CU CARES group foci include sexual assault processing, developmental trauma processing, and addressing safety and stabilization skills.
-Team members are expected to attend weekly treatment team meetings, maintain a caseload that includes clients whose primary issues are related to trauma, and develop or enhance an understanding of trauma treatment.
+Team members are expected to attend weekly consultation team meetings, maintain a caseload that includes clients whose primary issues are related to trauma, and develop or enhance an understanding of trauma treatment.

 • Addictive Behaviors Treatment: The ACTT Program team provides assessment, intervention and treatment services to reduce the risk associated with substance use disorders, other addictive behaviors and recovery.
 Addictive behaviors may include gambling, gaming, internet use, sexual activity including pornography, substance use including nicotine, etc. The treatment team uses a range of theoretical orientations such as ACT, CBT, DBT, and Motivational Interviewing.
 Treatment modalities such as individual counseling, Therapy Assisted Online (TAO) modules, substance use education group, substance use skills group, and substance use process group are also used.
 Team members are expected to maintain a caseload that includes clients whose primary issues are related to addictive issues, consult regularly with ACTT treatment team, and develop or enhance an understanding of addictive behaviors treatment.